sirisian/ecmascript-types/decoratorreplacement.md

-**The "no" rows are the point of having a second table.** Every one of them can be syntax-replaced and none can be value-replaced, so restricting to the value table's positions would have removed a parameter attribute, a derive over an enum, and conditional compilation of a block — most of what macros are for.
+**The "no" rows are the point of having a second table.** Every one of them can be syntax-replaced and none can be value-replaced, so restricting to the value table's positions would have removed a parameter attribute, a derive over an enum, and conditional compilation of a block â€” most of what macros are for.

-**Two rows are in both tables**, and §7.2's phase rule is what keeps a return at those positions unambiguous.
+**Two rows are in both tables**, and Â§7.2's phase rule is what keeps a return at those positions unambiguous.

-**The failure is a parse error attributed to the macro.** Returning a class declaration for a parameter position fails at the splice, and the span says which macro produced it — which is the whole reason the constraint is worth stating rather than leaving to whatever the parser happens to do.
+**The failure is a parse error attributed to the macro.** Returning a class declaration for a parameter position fails at the splice, and the span says which macro produced it â€” which is the whole reason the constraint is worth stating rather than leaving to whatever the parser happens to do.

-### 7.8 How a replacement decorator is INVOKED — SETTLED
+### 7.8 How a replacement decorator is INVOKED â€” SETTLED

 Every question above concerns what a replacement decorator RECEIVES and RETURNS.
 None concerned how it is CALLED, and decorators.md has detailed rules there,